 Q. What is AWS IoT Analytics?

 AWS IoT Analytics is a fully-managed IoT analytics service that collects, pre-processes, enriches, stores, and analyzes IoT device data at scale.
-IoT Analytics can perform simple ad hoc queries as well as complex analysis, and is a simpler way to run IoT analytics for use cases such as understanding the performance of devices, predicting device failures, and machine learning.
-It is designed specifically for IoT and automatically captures and stores the message timestamp so it is easy to perform time-series analysis.
+IoT Analytics can perform simple ad hoc queries as well as complex analysis, and is a simpler way to run IoT analytics for understanding the performance of devices, predicting device failures, and machine learning.
+It is designed specifically for IoT and automatically captures and stores the message timestamp making time-series analysis easy.
 IoT Analytics can also enrich the data with device-specific metadata such as device type and location using the AWS IoT registry.
-IoT Analytics stores data in an IoT-optimized data store so you can run queries on large datasets.
+AWS IoT Analytics stores data in an IoT-optimized data store so you can run queries on large datasets.
+With AWS IoT Analytics, you can also execute custom authored code containers.
+AWS IoT Analytics automates the execution of your custom analyses created in Jupyter Notebook or your own tools (such as Matlab, Octave, etc.) for scheduled execution.

 Q. How does AWS IoT Analytics work?